BV-BRC/BV-BRC-Web/README.md

 git push
 ```

-Note: the `version` key will be where the build is deployed.
+Note: `version` is where the build is deployed and what is displayed in the UI.